pilif42/springBootAndKubernetes/README.md

 200 {"id":1,"content":"Hello, World!"}

-# To containerize the Application which is a simple HelloWorld Spring Boot app:
+# To containerize (Docker container) the Application which is a simple HelloWorld Spring Boot app:
 - create a Dockerfile at the project root.
 Note the value given to APPJAR.
 - install Docker locally.
 Verify it is up and running with:
         - sudo docker --version